roboogle/gtkmvc3/gtkmvco/docs/quickstart/index.rst

 are the ``TextView``, the ``TreeView`` and all those widgets that are based on the ``TreeModel`` class.

-How does *gtkmvc* click on this architecture?
+How does *gtkmvc3* click on this architecture?

 1. Widgets like ``TreeView``, ``TextView``, etc. live into the view side.
 2. Model side of those widgets like ``TextBuffer``, ``ListStore``,